katieirenec/plans-pretest/_sources/Demographics/Survey.rst

 =======================================

 .. shortanswer:: how_difficult

-    On a scale of 1-5 (1 being very difficult, and 5 being very easy), How difficult do you think this test was?
+    On a scale of 1-5 (1 being very easy, and 5 being very difficult), how difficult do you think this test was?

 .. shortanswer:: other_feedback